pesterhazy/presumably/posts/reagent.md

 Reagent is a popular, practical ClojureScript wrapper for React.
 Its popularity is easily explained.
-It uses [hiccup syntax](https://github.com/weavejester/hiccup/wiki/Syntax) as an elegenat way to describe a DOM tree as a hierarchy of React components, where each component is a simple ClojureScript function.
+It uses [hiccup syntax](https://github.com/weavejester/hiccup/wiki/Syntax) as an elegant way to describe a DOM tree as a hierarchy of React components, where each component is a simple ClojureScript function.
 Furthermore, to aid tracking the efficient re-rendering of scenes, it introduces ratoms as an extension of Clojure's atom